spacetelescope/mast_contributor_tools/TUTORIAL/tutorial_readme.md

 ### Step 4d.
 Selecting or Excluding files

-If you want to test only certain file names, you can also use the `--pattern` option to specify a specific search pattern, or `--exclude` to exlude certain files.
+If you want to test only certain file names, you can also use the `--pattern` option to specify a specific search pattern, or `--exclude` to exclude certain files.

 For example, this command only checks the files matching the pattern `*_spec.fits`, skipping over the catalog file and the readme: